Change Maker

 BA & Dip.Hum.Psych.

-30's and early 40's ~ However it was working for 13 plus years in event and project management, in a range of settings, predominantly outdoors that led me to become increasingly interested in how we are as human beings; the identities we create, the structures we design for ourselves and how hold and share power.
+Predominantly ,but not exclusively outdoors, it was these experiences that led me to become increasingly interested in how we are as human beings; the identities we create, the structures we design for ourselves and how we hold and share power.

 My 40's and into my early 50's were spent juggling, mothering and studying, parenting and projects.